Apelsimon/examples/clua/README.md

+Example of a Lua/C++ module.
+Tested on windows only.

 Dependencies:
 - minigw64:
     - make
     - gendef
     - dlltool

-Example tested on windows only